top of page

 Publications with ‘bite’

-I have led several noteworthy projects relating to the dingo and wildlife that bring together large interdisciplinary teams of global experts to produce highly impactful outcomes.
+I have led several noteworthy projects relating to the dingo and wildlife that bring together large interdisciplinary teams of global leaders to produce highly impactful outcomes.
 These include:

-In 2015, I published an edited book relating to the dingo ('The dingo debate') for CSIRO Publishing.
+• In 2015, I published an edited book relating to the dingo (The Dingo Debate) for CSIRO Publishing.
 I was the lead author of 8 chapters and invited several key academics to prepare chapters in line with their expertise on the dingo.
+A follow-up dingo book (Dingo Unleashed) is due for release in early 2026.

-In 2019, I led a team of 26 national and international scientists on a paper in the journal, discussing the taxonomic status of the dingo (already has 25 citations).
+• In 2019, I led a team of 26 national and international scientists on a paper in the journal Zootaxa, discussing the taxonomic status of the dingo (76 citations).
 This is a highly debated subject, but I was able to accommodate the many divisive views and backgrounds.
-This also resulted in two articles for ‘The Conversation’ in 2018 (‘Why the WA government is wrong to play identity politics with dingoes’) and 2019 (‘The dingo is a true-blue, native Australian species’).
-These articles have been read online over 60,000 times (combined).
+This also resulted in two articles for ‘The Conversation’ that have over 70,000 views, and a letter in ‘Science’.

 Scientific Director, The Australian Dingo Foundation (ADF)

 After many years of conducting research at the ADF and assisting the foundation in the study and conservation of dingoes, I was invited to join the board of directors as the scientific director of the Australian Dingo Foundation (ADF) in 2014.
-The ADF is a Commonwealth recognised not-for-profit environmental organisation that is involved in key conservation activities and government consultation related to dingoes, and also runs an associated dingo sanctuary (Dingo Discovery and Research Centre).
-In this position I provide strategic direction to the activities of the foundation, and oversee, assist and foster research that occurs at the foundations dingo sanctuary.
-In 2018 I developed and oversaw a student research scholarship opportunity for honours and PhD students.
-My role here allows me to attract student, but also offer excellent data collection opportunities.
+The ADF is a Commonwealth-recognised not-for-profit environmental organisation that is involved in key conservation activities and government consultation related to dingoes, and also runs an associated dingo sanctuary (Dingo Discovery and Research Centre).
+In this position, I provide strategic direction to the activities of the foundation, and oversee, assist and foster research that occurs at the dingo sanctuary.
+In 2018 I initiated and oversaw an annual student research scholarship opportunity (Macintosh Grant).

 Member of The IUCN 'dingo working group'